What is urticaria?

 Sometimes the older-fashioned sedating antihistamines can be used effectively for urticaria, especially when taken at night.

 Dietary strategies, especially reduction in food chemicals in the diet may also assist, especially in those people who notice that some classes of food can cause their rash.
-Dietary modification of this nature is best done in consultation with a specialist dietician and some studies suggest effectiveness.
+Dietary modification of this nature is best done in consultation with a dietitian who has specific expertise in allergies and some studies suggest effectiveness.

 A new drug, omalizumab, has recently been shown to be very effective in chronic urticaria.
 It is administered by injection on a monthly or fortnightly basis.
 This drug has been in use in Australia for asthma for some time and is now available under strict criteria for PBS subsidised use in severe cases of chronic urticaria.